gabrielrowan/Finleys-Farm-Shop-FE/README.md

 - View the total price of all items in the cart
 - Displays a message when the cart is empty

-## Protection
-- The item quantity being edited in any other way than through the increase and decrease buttons
-- It is not possible to put a minus number as a quantity
-- The code for the input buttons is not done using innerHTML, protecting from cross site scripting

 ### Mobile:

 Item being added to the cart in mobile view: